sugi-lang/sugi/README.md

   +: sum 1 2
 ]
 ```
 Whats going on here is that the first word of every statement (+:) is a keyword, and the words coming after are it's operands.
 The (:) part of the keyword declares and initializes a variable as immutable.
-The (+) function keyword has three operands.
+The (+:) keyword has three operands.
 The first operand is a variable (sum) that can store a value.
 The last two operands are integers to be added together.
 Once the integers are added together, the resulting value is stored in the (sum) variable.

 A statement can only contain one keyword.
 By typing more than one statement in a sequence, we can code in a sequential style.
 This makes reading code much easier.
 Lets do some other math operations.